biojs/biojs-frontend/README.md

 https://biojs-kakkar-frontend.surge.sh
 ``

-PS: Only Components and Contact Directory aren't available for demo, others are more or less
+PS: Only Components Directory isn't available for demo, others are ready (all components section throughout the site and DOCS isnt there to be showcased)

 ## Project setup
 ```